THE ORIGINAL USE

 However in 2015, rumour of the existence of one of the trailers was reported and the resulting visit to a farm in Wiltshire uncovered the most remarkable discovery.
 A quick walk to the back of the trailer and everyone present realised that the trailer was indeed the original trailer to the only remaining Mobile Cinema (KJU267E).

 The farmer who owned the trailer was using it as a workshop for his carpentry.
 He kindly sold the trailer back, and both vehicles were reconnected together for the first time in 40 years.

-For all announcements about this crowdfunding campaign please join the mailing list (at the bottom of the home page) – click here
+For all announcements about the trailer please join the mailing list (at the bottom of the home page) – click here